-Sur La Table’s cookware sale means up 55% off everything you need to feast at home
+Sur la Table’s cookware sale means up to 55% off everything you need to feast at home

 Staub Ceramic Mini Cocottes

-Don’t let their cuteness fool you (OK, bask in it a bit), these three mini-cocottes have a million uses: cream-poached eggs, crème brûlée, French onion soup, cobblers, et al. But most importantly, they’re the perfect vessel for individual servings at a socially distanced gathering.
+Don’t let their cuteness fool you (okay, bask in it a bit).
+These three mini cocottes have a million uses: cream-poached eggs, crème brûlée, French onion soup, cobblers, et al. But most importantly, they’re the perfect vessel for individual servings at a socially distanced gathering.

-Staub Rectangular Covered Baker, 4 qt
+Staub Rectangular Covered Baker, 4 qt.

 If you are hankering for hotdish—or any casserole, pasta bake, or bar-shaped dessert—this four-quart baker could be the ticket.